Financial Reporting

 How the AESO is Funded

-The AESO is not funded by tax payers and the Alberta government — all AESO costs, including salaries, are funded by industry participants.
-The AESO’s budget is governed through a transparent public process, called the Budget Review Process.
+The AESO is not funded by taxpayers or the Government of Alberta — all AESO costs, including salaries, are funded by industry participants.
+The AESO’s budget is governed through a transparent public process, called the Budget Development Process.

 Questions regarding this disclosure list should be directed stakeholder.relations@aeso.ca.